Adoption Court FAQs

 - That the adoption is in the child's best interest.

-Along with the adoption petition, you should also file the written consents of the birth parents (or the court order of the termination of their parental rights) with the adoption court.
+Along with the adoption petition, you should also file the written consents of the birth parents (or the court order terminating parental rights) with the adoption court.
 When you file your petition, you should also file your request for the child's name change, if a name change is desired.

 Does an attorney have to handle my adoption?